srBolseiro/study/README.md

-# study

-Random projects for learning only
+# BACKUP of important files!